-Under a high emissions scenario, the number of days with very heavy precipitation [20 mm or more] could increase by about 8 days on average from 1990 to 2100, increasing the risk of floods.
-A few models indicate increases well outside the range of historical variability, implying even greater risk.
+Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) is indicated to increase by about 7 days on average from 1990 to 2100, increasing the risk of floods.
+Some models indicate increases outside the range of historical variability, implying even greater risk.
 If emissions decrease rapidly, the increase in risk is much reduced.